The Wizard

 • You can cast spells silently, but it takes an extra round.

-• By focusing 10 minutes, you can teleport 1 foot for each time you’ve studied this book.
+• By focusing 10 minutes, you can teleport 1 foot per time you’ve studied this book.

 • Roll 1D4, you gain the following spell: 1.
 Blink, 2.
 Project Self, 3.
 Revisitation, 4.
 Teleportation